Skip to content

 Another may use “outstanding.”

-Along with this how they talk is important.
+Along with this, how they talk is important.
 One character may have a gruff personality.
-That will come out in his dialogue also:
+That trait will come out in his dialogue also:

-“Hey, didn’t I tell you to bring me some of.
+“Hey, didn’t I tell you to bring me some cookies?
 Thanks for nothing.”

 “Oh, I thought you were going to bring me some of that.
 I guess you forgot.”

-So, from the words used and from the tone, you can distinguish your characters from one another to the reader.
+So, from the words and tone, you can distinguish your characters from one another to the reader.

 Using this strategy will allow you to eliminate dialogue tags in some instances.